-Every time you delight in the aroma of jasmine flowers, catch a whiff of rosemary when cooking or pop a peppermint in your mouth, you’re basically breathing in the power of essential oils.
+Every time you delight in the aroma of lavender flowers, catch a whiff of rosemary when cooking or pop a peppermint in your mouth, you’re basically breathing in the power of essential oils.
 But did you know that these little miracle workers are not only to be celebrated for their scent?

 Known for their healing powers for centuries, essential oils are true multi-taskers.
 They can help you sleep better, manage stress and anxiety, ease headaches and other aches and pains, alleviate coughs and colds, and even fix skin conditions.
 Think of a problem and there will probably be an essential oil that can help treat it…

 But if your experience of essential oils has only been limited to inhaling the scent of a lavender sachet or indulging in an aromatherapy massage at a spa, how can you best use them yourself?